RANDSUM/randsum-ts/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Attributions

+I looked high and wide for a consensus on a sort "Extended Standard Dice Notation", and could not find anything.
+The most extensive and thought-out documentation I found was for the game's [Sophie's Dice](https://sophiehoulden.com/dice/documentation/notation.html#keep).
+Thanks, [Sophie](https://www.patreon.com/SophieHoulden)!
+Your examples were invaluable.
+Consider buying their [games](https://sophieh.itch.io/)!

 ## Why did you make this?

 Sometime around 2012, I decided I wanted to learn to program.
 I was living at my friends apartment rent-free, and I was using a banged up laptop.
 I had installed ruby, set to make a dice roller as an easy first project.